Metropolitan Area Youth Symphony: History

 On May 14, 2011, many students of the MAYS joined onstage the Orlando Philharmonic Orchestra as they honored Jonathan May at its sellout final concert featuring violinist Joshua Bell.
 The world premiere performance of the piece, Tall and Small, a commissioned work by Jonathan's brother, Daniel May, is named to reflect the wide impact May's passion for music had on children and adults alike.

 After the conclusion of its second season, the MAYS absorbed the Central Florida Youth Orchestra in Leesburg.
 It also began an in-school strings program called MAYS At Your School, which provides classroom instruction to students at schools in Eatonville, Florida, Mount Dora, Florida, and Leesburg, Florida.
 The season concluded at the Bob Carr Performing Arts Centre in Orlando with all students performing at MAYSfest, adopted from CFYO's "Mayfest" concert to honor Jonathan May.
 MAYSfest featured all MAYS students performing together onstage for the world premiere performance of "Mondo Rondo," a piece written by Daniel May for the MAYS.
 MAYSfest has become an annual event for the MAYS, usually taking place around Jonathan May Day.

-The 2012-2013 season also saw the formation of the 501(c)(3) organization, The Jonathan May Foundation, which was founded to support the students of the MAYS and further Jonathan May's educational ideals.
+The 2012–2013 season also saw the formation of the 501(c)(3) organization, The Jonathan May Foundation, which was founded to support the students of the MAYS and further Jonathan May's educational ideals.

-The MAYS currently has an enrollment of 250 students in nine Central Florida counties and celebrates it fifth season in 2014-2015.
+The MAYS currently has an enrollment of 250 students in nine Central Florida counties and celebrates it fifth season in 2014–2015.

-Orchestras

-The MAYS comprises eight orchestras of over 250 students up to age 22 in two regions, MAYS of Orlando and MAYS of Lake County:

-MAYS of Orlando

-Symphony—The Symphony is the MAYS' most advanced full orchestra ensemble and rehearses and performs a vast array of standard orchestral repertoire.

-Repertory Orchestra—The Repertory Orchestra is an intermediate full orchestra designed to nourish the musical abilities of students and help them develop skills to play in an ensemble reading off larger scores and with new sounds.

-Intermezzo—The Intermezzo is an intermediate to advanced ensemble that provides a chamber setting for young string musicians to develop their ability to play with other string instruments, requiring a focused attention on tone, intonation, bow control and other aspects of string playing.

-Concertino—The Concertino is an entry-level group for beginning string players and provides students with the opportunity to work closely with peers and instructors to learn the first levels of playing together and mastering the string instruments.